How To Tell If An Egg Is Bad (And Why You Shouldn’t Store Them On The Fridge Door)

 Do you know a bad egg when you see one?
 Probably not.
 Unless the delicate shell is sporting a big crack down the side (likely due to mishandling, rather than age), it’s hard to tell from one egg to the next.
 But there is a way to test your eggs before cracking them, saving yourself from ruining a whole batch of chocolate chip cookie dough.
-First, here are two things that are important to know.5 Ways To Keep Your Bread Fresh
+First, here are two things that are important to know.

 Do eggs expire?